 Cloud Based ERP vs. On-Premises: Pros and Cons

-Before the advent of cloud computing, on-premises deployment was the only option for businesses that wanted to implement ERP systems.
+Before the advent of cloud computing, on-premises ERP deployment was the only option for businesses that wanted to implement ERP systems.
 In today’s world of ERP software, however, nearly every ERP provider offers cloud based enterprise software options!
 Some offer them exclusively.

 Choosing cloud-based Enterprise Resource Planning and on-premises ERP can be challenging for a business considering an ERP software purchase.
 That’s why it’s so important to weigh the pros and cons of each option and choose the one that fits your business best.
 Below, we’ll discuss the basic differences between cloud and on-premises ERP software, including some of the most important factors that can help you make the right choice for your business.